FAQ

 Do I need a GPU?

-A GPU with OpenGL 3.3 support is required for the core wobble rendering.
-For AI Segmentation, a DirectML-compatible GPU (AMD, NVIDIA, or Intel) is needed for hardware acceleration.
-Without a compatible GPU, segmentation will fall back to CPU mode (slower but functional).
+On Windows, a GPU with OpenGL 3.3 support is required for the core wobble rendering, and a DirectML-compatible GPU (AMD, NVIDIA, or Intel) accelerates AI Segmentation.
+On macOS, any modern Mac works — Apple Silicon uses the Neural Engine via CoreML for fast segmentation, while Intel Macs run ONNX Runtime on CPU.
+Without GPU acceleration on Windows, segmentation falls back to CPU mode (slower but functional).

 How does the physics simulation work?